mindsphere/mindconnect-mqtt/README.md

 Follow below steps to create Asset Model
 - Run `python AssetModelCreator.py`
+    - On successful connection to broker, observe the log  `Connection returned result: 0` on the console.
+The console log shows `Connected !!!`.
 - Click on `create model`
+    - Console logs show the payload and topics details
 - Observe the output on the text box
+    - The response is displayed on the text box.
 - Close the window

-On successful connection to broker, observe the log  `Connection returned result: 0` on the console.
-The console log shows `Connected !!!`.

 > Please note: Instance need not be created right now, it is expected to get created once MindConnectClient connects to the broker.

-As model is created, the instance will be created automatically on start-up of the agent.
+Once the model is created, instance will be created automatically on start-up of the agent.

 The client uses the file `instance.conf` to check if the instance was created.
 The file should not exist for the very first run of client.
 It gets created on the first run of the client after successful connection with broker.
 Once the instance is created subsequent connects should not trigger instance creation.